john-bokma/resume-pandoc/perl-programmer-john-bokma-resume.md

-    - Configured virtual machines for each of the Perl programs, including designing firewall rules, and allowing access via rsync and HTTPs in a secure manner where required.
+    - Configured virtual machines for each of the Perl programs, including designing firewall rules, and allowing access via rsync and HTTPS in a secure manner where required.
 Documented the entire process of configuration and installation in great detail.

     - Wrote documentation on how to create certificates to allow